Shahril3001/idle_space_farm/README.md

 - Equipment enhancement
 - Ability unlocks at certain levels

 Technical Features:
 - Game state persistence (save/load system)
 - Offline progress calculation
 - Timer-based resource generation
 - Daily reset mechanics

+Disclaimer:
+This project is a non-commercial, experimental prototype developed for personal learning and research purposes.
+It is not intended for public distribution, commercial release, or monetization.
+All game mechanics, systems, and referenced content are inspired by existing idle and RPG games purely for educational analysis and conceptual exploration within the Flutter framework.
+Any third-party assets, frameworks, or AI tools used (such as DeepSeek, ChatGPT, PixAI, and Stable Diffusion) are utilized in accordance with their respective terms of service.
+All visual, audio, or gameplay elements generated or derived from these tools remain subject to their respective copyright holders.
+This project does not claim ownership over any inspired works and does not seek to replicate or compete with the original titles referenced.
+The inclusion of such references is solely to explore technical feasibility and design paradigms in the context of Flutter-based development.